 Rachel joined our team in June 2015 as a Locum Trainee Veterinary Nurse, working across all of the NVC clinics.
 After 3 months as a locum nurse, Rachel took the opportunity to settle at Fitzroy Vet as a full-time nurse.

-Rachel enjoys travelling, music and spending time with her partner and their 18 month old French Bulldog, Bruno.
+Rachel enjoys travelling, music and spending time with her partner and their French Bulldog, Bruno.
 Rachel is currently studying her Certificate IV in Verterinary Nursing and is due to complete this at the end of 2017.
 Rachel thoroughly enjoys developing her skills and knowledge in surgical nursing and her areas of interest include anaesthetics, x-rays and puppy school.